fmedery/k3s-RaspberryPi/README.md

 ## install Raspberry Pi

 * Start the raspbery Pi with the master SD card.
-* It will take around 10 minutes for the installation to be finished
+* It will take around 10 minutes for the installation to complete
 * When ready test ssh connectivity:
 ``` sh
 ssh -l root ${HOSTNAME}.local -t hostname